johnno1962/injectionforxcode/README.md

 Announcements of major additions to the project will be made on twitter [@Injection4Xcode](https://twitter.com/@Injection4Xcode).

+### Stop Press

+If you know the trick which I won't detail here plugins still load in Xcode 8 GM and injection has been updated for it and Swift 3.
+Patched injection works fine and unpatched injection works if the "InjectionLoader" bundle is codesigned for the simulator.
+This is done in a "Run Script" build phase in this project if you need to update the code signing identity to dis-ambiguate it.
+Please raise issues with any problems.
+One thing I have noticed is you can no longer add methods using injection which was proably never a particularly good idea in Swift.

 ## How to Use Injection for Xcode

 For installation and usage for AppCode [see below](#user-content-use-with-appcode).
 If you're a visual learner, you may appreciate [this video post](http://artsy.github.io/blog/2016/03/05/iOS-Code-Injection/) from [@Orta](https://twitter.com/@orta) covering the basics.